lrioxh/HAR-applet-of-Wechat/README.md

 + **data recording applet**, used for collecting dataset to train and test model
 + **dataset**, small train and test set to exam code, not pretty enough to train the final model

-see details in README of the subfolders :D
+see details in other READMEs of the subfolders :D